-Baked ziti is a perfect family friendly fill them up kind of meal.
-It can be made ahead and baked to creamy, cheesy perfection.
+Baked ziti is a perfect family friendly meal that is filling and delicious.
+It can be made ahead and baked to creamy, cheesy perfection whenever you are ready.
+This is one of our favorite casseroles of all time.

 Serving spoon scooping baked ziti out of casserole dish with saucy cheese pulls.

 Nothing says delicious quite like baked pasta.
-This baked ziti is always popular at our dinner table and those of our friends as well.
+This easy baked ziti recipe is always popular at our dinner table and those of our friends as well.

 It can be assembled ahead of time if you’d like, making it a great make and take.
 So it’s perfect for bringing to families with new babies as well!